Stop Calling Yourself Lazy. Your Brain Might Just Be in a Loop.

 Motivation may not be the issue.
 You might just be neurologically overwhelmed…

-If you’ve ever found yourself sinking into the couch, fully aware of what you “should” be doing but just…couldn’t—keep reading.
+Have you ever found yourself sinking into the couch, fully aware of what you “should” be doing but just…couldn’t?
+Keep reading.

-Your brain might just be stuck in a survival loop—doing its best to protect you, but leaving you feeling shutdown, ashamed, and overwhelmed.
+Your brain just might be stuck in a survival loop.
+It’s doing its best to protect you, but it’s leaving you feeling shut down, ashamed, and overwhelmed.

 The Myth of Laziness: What Most People Get Wrong

-Usually, the term “lazy” is used to label people experiencing:
+Usually, the term “lazy” is used to label people experiencing at least one of the following:

 · Executive dysfunction